-For instance—stress is not something that simply exists in your thoughts.
+For instance—stress doesn’t just exist in your thoughts.
 Stress affects your biochemistry.
 Stress creates both cravings and weight gain.
 It disrupts sleep and this affects how hungry you feel (it’s not just emotional hunger when you are sleep-deprived), your metabolism, your energy, motivation, your tendency to give in to emotional eating, and yes, your weight.

 Stress affects your ability to problem solve creatively and choose lasting, effective solutions.
 Stress and eating can become even more linked when reaching for chocolate or eating too much seems like the most convenient, time-effective, least painful way to feel better and find some temporary comfort.
 It doesn’t matter that you know what to do.
 If you are too stressed out, you just might not feel able to do it.